EndPointCorp/end-point-blog/2013/03/07/streaming-live-with-red5-media.html.md

 <div class="separator" style="clear: both; text-align: center;"><a href="/blog/2013/03/07/streaming-live-with-red5-media/image-4.jpeg" imageanchor="1" style="clear: left; float: left; margin-bottom: 1em; margin-right: 1em;"><img border="0" src="/blog/2013/03/07/streaming-live-with-red5-media/image-4.jpeg"/></a><br/>
 </div>

 Broadcaster and Subscriber clips should be modified too and have only the video component visible.
 You may look into the complete source code for details.
-Don't forget to change the Publish Settings to **Flash Player 8; ActionScript2** and publish.
+Don’t forget to change the Publish Settings to **Flash Player 8; ActionScript2** and publish.

 Modify [Connector.as](https://github.com/marinalohova/red5-flash/blob/master/classes/org/red5/samples/livestream/videoconference/Connector.as) to point to the Red5 server.
-It is important to specify the IP address of the host machine rather than just "localhost", so other computers can join the hangout over network.
+It is important to specify the IP address of the host machine rather than just “localhost”, so other computers can join the hangout over network.

 ```javascript
 public static var red5URI:String = "rtmp://192.168.0.5/fitcDemo";